liam6699/TS-NeRF/README.md

 # Reproduction of the results
-Open a shell command window and run the following command:
+Run the following shell command to get the reproduced results (Quickstart):
 ```
 cd TS-NeRF